Melissamij/nomade-dreamer-blog/_posts/2023-08-22-discover-sumba-island.md

 While those two places are the most famous one of the Island, they are also my worst memories of the Island.&nbsp;

-I do not recommend it for women travelling alone ! ( tell you more bellow if interested).
+I do not recommend this area of the Island for women travelling alone !&nbsp;

 **Laguna Waikurri, Sumba Barat Daya:**

-Entrance fees: 20.000.
-They say it's free to fly your drone but after my experience I did not feel like it.&nbsp;

-The place is really beautiful, but I had few of the local boys following me in the water, looking under the water with their masks.. and I am talking teenager age or older.
-I was not feeling super confortable to be honest.&nbsp;

-They were doing that only to women alone of course …
+Entrance fees: 20.000.&nbsp;

+The place is really beautiful.

 ![](/uploads/img-0934.jpg){: .-image width="3024" height="4032"}![](/uploads/img-0939.jpg){: .-image width="3024" height="4032"}